All about learning

 This page explains how we help the children in our school to become effective life-long learners.
 You can read more about it in our Teaching and Learning Policy, which you can access using the button.

-You can also find information on other learning pages about curriculum areas which we regard as particular strengths of our school, like learning outside the classroom, music, and sport.
+You can also find information on other learning pages about curriculum areas which we regard as particular strengths of our school, like learning outside the classroom, music, religious education, and sport.

 There are also pages for each class, giving an insight into what your child will be learning each half term; and for those who want to know about learning at Bayford in much more detail, a page giving access to all our planning and tracking documents based on the National Curriculum for England.

 At Bayford it all begins with our vision and values.
 We model our values of courage, appreciation, respect, peace, responsibility, and love.
 We treat children fairly and give them equal opportunity to take part in class activities.
 All our teachers follow the school behaviour policy.
 Teachers set and agree with children a class code of conduct at the beginning of each school year.
 We expect all children to comply with these rules that we jointly devise with them, to promote the best learning opportunities for all.
 Children are also expected to follow the whole-school Golden Rules.
 We praise children for their efforts and, by so doing, we help to build positive attitudes towards school and learning in general.
 We insist on good order and behaviour at all times.

 Our vision is that every member of our school community reaches their full potential as individuals in a school where we are living God’s love, through our Christian values and by serving others, respecting, and celebrating differences, and becoming life-long learners displaying confidence, independence, and flexible thinking.

 We believe that learning should be a rewarding and enjoyable experience for everyone.
 Through our teaching, we equip children with the skills, knowledge and understanding necessary to be able to make informed choices about the important things in their lives.
 We believe that appropriate teaching and learning experiences help children to lead happy and rewarding lives today and prepare them for the future.